 Conclusion

 Acting quickly when a spill occurs can prevent lasting damage to wooden floors.
-Choosing the right wood, applying a protective finish, and stabilising indoor humidity levels can also reduce the risk of stains and spills.
+Choosing the right wood, applying a protective finish, and stabilizing indoor humidity levels can also reduce the risk of stains and spills.

 Hardwoods like oak and maple are naturally more resistant to stains than softwoods like pine and cedar.
 Glossy finishes also tend to offer better stain resistance compared to matte ones.

 Regular maintenance, like vacuuming and occasional damp mopping, helps keep wooden floors looking their best and prevents stains.
+However, if you are unsure how to remove water stains from wood, it’s important to follow the correct methods to avoid damaging the floor.

 If your floors require professional care, consulting an expert ensures they remain in top condition for years.